-NEW YORK -- WABC-TV is teaming up with the U.S. Chamber of Commerce Foundation's Hiring Our Heroes initiative and Disney's Veterans Institute for a virtual town hall on August 10.
+PHILADELPHIA -- 6abc is joining with Hiring Our Heroes and Disney Veterans Institute for a virtual career fair town hall.

 Wounded Warrior Project: Every warrior has a next mission.
 We know that the transition to civilian life is a journey.
 And for every warrior, family member, and caregiver, that journey looks different.
 We are here for their first step, and each step that follows.
 Because we believe that every warrior should have a positive future to look forward to.